Here2ServeU/agentic_ai_ec2_linux/README.md

 ## About Me

-DevOps, Cloud, Infra, and SRE Engineer with expertise in AI integration.
+Hi, I'm Emmanuel Naweji, a DevOps, Cloud, Infrastructure, and SRE Engineer with expertise in AI integration.
 Currently pursuing a PhD in Computer Science with a focus on AI & Machine Learning in Healthcare, Cloud, and DevOps.

 ---